ZakyAly/dashboard-app/README.md

 ##### Visit [D-Dashboard-App](https://d-dashboard-app.netlify.app/)

-This is an advanced application displays a Dashboard, Pages, Apps and Charts.
+This is an advanced application that displays a Dashboard, Pages, Apps, and Charts.

 Accomplished by using: